Photographing Kitchen Impossible for Channel 4

 Although I can’t write too much here for confidentiality reasons, I can say that my time on ‘Kitchen Impossible’ was one of my most beautiful and worthwhile experiences.
 Working so closely with the eight contributors, we quickly became very fond of them.
 I think it was a huge learning curve for all involved and the production team were keen to listen to us and work together for the good of the trainees.

 My photographic input to ‘Kitchen Impossible’ came in episode two.
-During the first week, I had left my camera at home but my photographer’s eye got the better of me and I asked a producer if could bring it in to take some shots for the next episode a couple of weeks later…
+During the first week, I had left my camera at home, but my photographer’s eye got the better of me, and I asked a producer if could bring it in to take some shots for the next episode a couple of weeks later…

 Kitchen Impossible – Episode 2

 My favourite is a character study taken of Dan after the Taste of London success.
 Dan lost his sight only a matter of weeks before filming began.
-Although he found many of the Kitchen Impossible tasks extremely frustrating, he overcame anything that was set and his determination to overcome his disability was inspiring (even when he came back from the break between episodes 1 and 2 with a broken arm!)
-I would normally delete a photograph of someone with their eyes closed.
-However, I think this photograph says a lot about who Dan is and captures a mixture of quiet frustration about his blindness with a quiet calm that made him a rock for the others to talk to without fear of judgement:
+He found many of the Kitchen Impossible tasks extremely frustrating but overcame any problems he encountered.
+His determination to overcome his disability was inspiring (even when he came back from the break between episodes 1 and 2 with a broken arm!)
+I usually delete a photograph of someone with their eyes closed.
+However, I think this photograph says a lot about who Dan is.
+It captures a mixture of quiet frustration about his blindness with a peaceful calm, which made him a rock for the others to talk to without fear of judgement: